minio/kes-docs/content/tutorials/kes-for-minio.md

 1. Generate KES Server Private Key & Certificate

    Generate a TLS private key and certificate for the KES server.
+   This key is used for domain name verification for the server address.

    A KES server is [secure-by-default](https://en.wikipedia.org/wiki/Secure_by_default) and can only be run with TLS.
    In this guide, we use self-signed certificates for simplicity.